Long-Haired Hare

 Long-Haired Hare is a 1949 American animated short film directed by Chuck Jones and written by Michael Maltese.
 It was produced by Warner Bros.
 Cartoons and distributed by Warner Bros.
 Pictures as part of the Looney Tunes series, and was the 60th short to feature Bugs Bunny.
 In addition to including the homophones "hair" and "hare", the title is also a pun on "longhairs", a characterization of classical music lovers.
-Nicolai Shutorov provides the singing voice of Giovanni Jones.
+Nicolai Shutorev provides the singing voice of Giovanni Jones.
+An edited version of this short forms part of The Bugs Bunny/Road Runner Movie (1979).

 Plot

 On a hillside, Bugs is singing "A Rainy Night in Rio" as he plays a banjo.
 His singing distracts opera singer Giovanni Jones, who is trying to rehearse "Largo al Factotum" in a nearby Frank Lloyd Wright-style house.
-Jones absent-mindedly starts singing along with Bugs, then angrily walks over to his rabbit hole and elaborately breaks the banjo before slamming its base on Bugs' head.
-On two later occasions Bugs sings "My Gal is a High-Born Lady" with a harp and "When Yuba Plays the Rhumba on the Tuba," with a tuba, again distracting Jones and sending him into a rage.
-After Jones traps Bugs' neck by closing both sides of the harp like a vise and ties Bugs by his ears to a tree branch and bumps his head repeatedly against it, Bugs vows revenge.
+Jones absent-mindedly starts singing along with Bugs, then angrily walks over to his rabbit hole and destroys the banjo.
+On two later occasions Bugs again distracts Jones and sends him into a rage—first when he sings "My Gal is a High-Born Lady" with a harp, which results in Jones trapping Bugs's neck by closing both sides of the harp like a vise, and then by performing "When Yuba Plays the Rhumba on the Tuba" on a sousaphone, after which Jones bumps Bugs's head repeatedly against a tree branch after tying his ears around it, hoping this will finally get Bugs to stop ruining his rehearsal.
+In the aftermath, Bugs realizes busting his instruments is one thing but tying his ears to a tree branch is the last straw he vows revenge, saying to the viewers, "Of course you know, this means war!"

-On the night of Jones's concert, Bugs disrupts his performance with a series of pranks: vibrating the concert stage, spraying alum in his throat to make it and his head pucker, and handing him a stick of dynamite disguised as an autograph pen while he himself is disguised as a Bobby soxer.
+On the night of Jones's concert, Bugs disrupts his performance with a series of pranks: vibrating the concert stage, spraying alum in his throat to make his head shrink, and posing as a bobby soxer to hand him a stick of dynamite disguised as an autograph pen.
 As Jones begins his final set, Bugs commandeers the orchestra disguised as Leopold Stokowski.
 He administers a series of vocal tests, which Jones passes.
 After brief applause from the audience, Bugs scowls at Jones, then directs him to sing a prolonged high G note.
 Jones complies, singing until he writhes in pain and his face turns several different colors, eventually causing the stage shell to collapse in on him.
 Satisfied, Bugs stops conducting long enough for Jones to stagger to his feet and take a bow.
-As Bugs looks up he notices a large piece of concrete balanced on a beam directly above Jones, and directs him to resume the high note until the concrete falls.
-He then triumphantly strums "Good Evening, Friends" on a banjo.
+As Bugs looks up, he notices a large piece of concrete balanced on a beam directly above Jones, and directs him to resume the high note until the concrete falls.
+He then triumphantly strums "Good Evening, Friends" on a new banjo.